RACINE — Racine Heritage Museum will present walking tours of Downtown Racine at 10:30 a.m. and 1 p.m. Saturday, Sept. 7.

 Tours are by reservation only and reservations should be made at least 48 hours in advance.
 Cost per person is $10, and participants must be at least 12 years old.
 To make a reservation online, go to www.racineheritagemuseum.org for secure payments with EventBrite.
 Tour length is about one hour and 40 minutes and covers approximately 1.1 miles.
 There are some slight inclines along the route as well as benches.

 On the day of your tour, arrive at least 10 minutes early to check in.
 The museum has no public parking.
 Parking can be on the street or in the upper levels of the McMynn Parking ramp located directly north of the museum.
-The restrooms at the museum are available to tour goers, but they are not handicap accessible.
+For additional tour information, check the website or call the museum at 262-636-3926.